Beautiful Way

 "Beautiful Way" in many ways stands out on Midnite Vultures.
 One way that it sticks out is because the arrangement is simple folk-rock (verse/chorus/verse/chorus/instrumental verse/chorus/coda), as opposed to all the crazy mix-and-match song collage that dominate the rest of the album.
 This one is much more straight-forward.
 And lyrically, Beck's words about a broken heart stand in contrast to the sex-filled party atmosphere on the surface of many of the other songs on the album.
 In fact, Beck even admitted on stage once (August 26 2002) that "Beautiful Way" "got lost" on Midnite Vultures.

-Nonetheless, the music is as beautiful as anything Beck and band have ever played, in my opinion.
-It's a simple one-chord groove, elegantly adorned with great instrumentation.
-Beck brings in his friend Beth Orton to sing back-up, and their voices work pretty well together, though she's mixed to the back.
-The highlight, however, comes after the second chorus as the band kicks into a sublime instrumental verse that certainly is as wonderful as Beck has ever recorded.
-Beck's harmonica is some of his best, while Roger Manning's piano is perfect.
-Two pedal steel guitarists (no less) add to the emotion.
+Despite sitting in the middle of what is more-or-less a party album, or perhaps because of it, "Beautiful Way"'s simple one-chord groove, elegantly adorned with great instrumentation, stands out.
+Beck brings in his friend Beth Orton to sing back-up, and their voices work pretty well together, though hers is mixed to the back.
+The sublime combination of two pedal steel guitarists (no less), Roger Joseph Manning's perfect piano, and Beck's lonesome harmonica all add to the emotion and feel of the song.
 This is good stuff.
-After another chorus, the band continues to a fade out, leaving the impression that it goes on forever.
+The band continues to a fade out, leaving the impression that it goes on forever.

 Once again, Beck's lyrics again utilize a contrast of good and bad: "such a beautiful way to break my heart."
 It's a classic songwriting trick.
-But unlike most of Beck's other songs, the chorus of "Beautiful Way" borders on cliche to get his point across.
+But unlike most of Beck's other songs, the chorus of "Beautiful Way" borders on cliche to get his point across; though skillfully, it never crosses over into cliche.

 But while Beck's lyrics on "Beautiful Way" are hardly linear or literal, the emotion tries to come through, sometimes more successfully than others.
-Some of the cliches are kind of weak, others are pretty effective ("your umbrella was a tangled mess"), and at times it feels random ("Egyptian bells are ringing when it's her birthday"?), but I think the prevailing feeling of the song is clear.
+Some lines read weak, while others are pretty effective ("your umbrella was a tangled mess"), and at times it feels random ("Egyptian bells are ringing when it's her birthday"?), but I think the prevailing feeling of the song gets through.

 "There's someone calling your name" is reminiscent of the character in "Jack-ass" moving on: "it's a strange invitation."
 Here though, the singer is the one left behind, not the one leaving.
-He still cares and loves his baby, and her leaving is breaking his heart (cliche alert).
-But with these lines, it becomes an unrequited (or past) love song.
+And with these lines, it becomes an unrequited (or past) love song.
 As Beck explained in the Boston Phoenix in 1999, "To me ['Beautiful Way'] is a love song and those are heartfelt words."

 Live: